Pgamboan/Proyecto-FIS/Draft2ndIncrement.md

 ### Implementation

 Using the *Login with Amazon* interface to link the user's account to the website.
-But in order to do so, it was necessarry to create a privacy policy.
+But in order to do so, it was necessarry to create a security profile and a privacy policy.

 ![image]()